G33kFish/G33kFish/README.md

 Love OSINT research

 * I'm based in Cleveland Area
-*     I am an OSINT Researcher but a tech and gadget geek
+* I am an OSINT Researcher but a tech enthusiast and gadget geek
+* I'm currently learning Python CS50P // Introduction to Cybersecurity CS50CS // Introduction to Computer Science CS50x

 *  You can contact me at [EchoPhishLabs@gmail.com](mailto:echophishlabs@gmail.com)
-*     I'm currently learning Python CS50P // Introduction to Cybersecurity CS50CS // Introduction to Computer Science CS50x

 ### Skills